rkdesai7/KorfLab_HMM_Decoding/HMM_Decoding/README.md

 ### Data

-Example Hidden Markov Models in the form of a .json can be found in the Data folder.
+Example Hidden Markov Models in the form of a .json can be found in the Data folder. $viterbi.py$ is compatible with the format listed, and works for any state, emmission, or order size.
 The term "order" describes the length of sequences used in calculating the emmission probability.
 For example, an order of 1 would indicate emmission probabilities for sequences of length 2 (AA = .1, AG = .2, ...).

 ### Scripts